sylhare/Java/readme.md

 - The Java Archiving Tool - **jar**
 - the Java Debugging Tool  - **jdb**

-When installing the JDK, don't forget to add the JAVA_HOME (path to the JDK and JRE - Java Runtime Environment) as an environment variable.
+When installing the JDK, don't forget to add the `JAVA_HOME` (path to the JDK and JRE - Java Runtime Environment) as an environment variable.

+> Environment variables in windows are accessed via the start up menu (windows key) then:
+>
+> - right click on computer > properties > advance system settings
+> - Click on the environment variable button

-I have added `setPathJava.bat` script to update the JAVA_HOME.
-The path variable is only change for the current cmd session.
+I have added `setPathJava.bat` script to update the `JAVA_HOME`.
+The path variable is only changed for the current cmd session.
 (Need to update the key registry to make it definitive).

 ### Get an IDE
 IDE for Integrated Development Environments. </br>